polina1738/Python-Data-Analysis-Practice/README.md

 # Python-Data-Analysis-Practice
-Practice exercises for data anlysis in Python
+Practice exercises for data analysis in Python